Known Knowns to Unknown Unknowns: Not All Volatility is Created Equal

 Tariff Impacts: The basic facts are public but the full implications remain systematically unknown.

-Trading Opportunity: Known unknowns often present the best risk-adjusted returns for volatility traders because they’re systematically underpriced.
-The key is developing systems to identify these overlooked catalysts before they become obvious to everyone else.
+Known unknowns often present the best risk-adjusted returns for volatility firms because they’re systematically underpriced.
+The key is developing systems to identify these overlooked catalysts and wrapping that catalyst in a convex trade before they become obvious to everyone else.

 Unknown Unknowns: The True Volatility Creators